 2. Investing in foreign assets

-Investors can diversify their portfolios by investing in foreign assets or mutual funds that hold international equities.
-A depreciating rupee can enhance returns on such investments when converted back to INR.
+Investors may choose to diversify their portfolios by investing in foreign assets or mutual funds that provide exposure to international equities.

 3. Remittances